Phillips 66 "Welcome to Lower Visco City"

 CLIENT: Phillips 66

 The project presented an immediate challenge: they needed the work done fast.
-The client even prefaced their request with concern about how quickly they were asking us to turnaround assets.
+The client even prefaced their request with concern about how quickly they were asking us to turnaround assets for this Phillips 66 campaign.

 Given the magnitude of the project, it was imperative we meet that tight deadline.